IgorSantanaM/DivisibleSumPairs/README.md

 5
 ```

-Feel fre to clone the repo and contribute.
+Feel free to clone the repo and contribute.